Medi‑Cal Spending at ‘All‑Time High,’ LAO Gives Recommendations to California Lawmakers

 Finally, the LAO suggests adjusting Medi-Cal eligibility requirements or modifying the benefits available to different enrollees.

-Two recent expansions to the health care program—comprehensive coverage regardless of immigration status, and eliminating the asset test for seniors and people with disabilities—have “significantly increased” the state’s General Fund expenses for Medi-Cal.
+Two recent expansions to the health care program—comprehensive coverage regardless of immigration status and eliminating the asset test for seniors and people with disabilities—have “significantly increased” the state’s general fund expenses for Medi-Cal.

-The LAO suggests lawmakers look into pulling back some of the expansions to these groups and reassess eligibility requirements for other groups, such as adults without children.
+The LAO suggests that lawmakers look into pulling back some of the expansions to these groups and reassess eligibility requirements for other groups, such as adults without children.

 “Eligibility is an area where the Legislature has relatively greater discretion to make changes within current federal rules,” the LAO stated.